How to Make a Notion Investment Portfolio Synced with Google Sheets [Free Template]

-Have you ever wanted to have up to date prices of your investments in Notion?
-Or maybe a chart that is synchronized with your data?
+Have you ever wanted to have up-to-date prices of your investments in Notion?
+Or a Notion chart that syncs with your investment data?

-If yes, then your are in the right place.
-If no, but you are still curious about how to keep your Notions databases in sync with Google Sheets, create charts and use Sheets formulas with your data, then you are welcome to continue reading.
+If so, then you’ve come to the right place.
+Read on to learn how to keep your Notion databases in sync with Google Sheets, add charts to Notion, and use Sheets formulas with your Notion data.

-First thing first, duplicate the Stock Template in your Notion account.
+To start, duplicate the free Stock Template into your Notion account.

 Install Sync2Sheets

-Install Sync2Sheets and connect the workspace that contains the template you’ve just duplicated.
-Remember to select the page when giving permissions.
+Install Sync2Sheets and connect the workspace that contains the template you just duplicated.
+Remember to select the corresponding Notion page when giving permissions.

-For step by step details please take a look at the next Youtube video:
+For step-by-step details, take a look at the following YouTube video:

 Sync the Assets database

-Once you have your workspace connected with Google Sheets and the template in your account, is time to sync the database.
+Once you have your workspace connected with Google Sheets and the template in your account, it’s time to sync the database.
 You should end up with a sheet that looks like this:

 Assets database synced with Google Sheets.

-We can hide and move columns if we want and the sync process will still work as each column is uniquely identified.
-You can also change the names of the headers as well.
-Now we can clean the table a little bit, hiding Created, Updated and Page ID and reorder the columns.
+We can hide and move columns if we want, and the sync process will still work since each column is uniquely identified.
+You can also change the names of the headers if you like.
+Now we can clean up the table, hiding Created, Updated, and Page ID as well as reordering the columns.

 Using GOOGLEFINANCE formula

-Now we have the table in sync with Notion, records will be updated every 6 hours or you can update them manually when you want.
-Having the data available in Google Sheets will allow us to do two nice things, create charts and add additional information like the current price and the percentage of each investment.
+Now that we have the table in sync with Notion, records will be updated every 15 minutes.
+You can also update them manually when you want.
+Having the data available in Google Sheets will allow us to do two nice things: create charts and add information like the current price and the percentage of each investment in our overall portfolio.

-The first thing we are going to do is to add a new column, Trend One Year.
-We will use two handy formulas that are available in Sheets, =GOOGLEFINANCE() and =SPARKLINE(), one to fill the Current Price column and the other to show a trend line in Trend One Year.
-I have added the links to the documentation for each if you want to take a look.
+The first thing we’ll do is add a new column, One Year Trend.
+We will use two handy formulas that are available in Sheets, =GOOGLEFINANCE() and =SPARKLINE() and =SPARKLINE().
+We’ll use the former to fill the Current Price column and the latter to show a trend line in One Year Trend.
+I have added links to the documentation for each if you want to take a look.

-In Trend One Year we will plot a spark line with the last year of pricing information for the specific asset, the formula looks like this =SPARKLINE(GOOGLEFINANCE(C2, "price", TODAY() -365, TODAY())) and for Current Price as the name indicates, the current market price of the asset =GOOGLEFINANCE(C2, "price").
-C2 in this case is the Symbol column.
+In the One Year Trend column we will plot a sparkline showing the last year of pricing information for each asset.
+The formula looks like this: =SPARKLINE(GOOGLEFINANCE(C2, "price", TODAY() -365, TODAY())).
+C2 in this case is the Symbol column; replace it with the corresponding column in your spreadsheet.

 We will also go ahead and calculate the percentage of each stock for the portfolio with =H2 / SUM($H$2:$H$12).
-Investment is a formula property but for now, we will do the calculation ourselves to avoid dividing by 0, =F2*G2.
+Investment is a formula property defined in our Notion stock template.
+But for now, we will manually calculate the investment percentage to avoid dividing by 0: =F2*G2.

 Assets updated in Sheets with more data.